Appointment of the Chair and Associate Dean, Education

 Our vision as an internationally leading management school is to deliver excellence in research and education that promotes positive societal transformation for a fairer, sustainable future.

-Sheffield University Management School is a vibrant, internationally diverse community of over 250 academic and professional services colleagues.
+Sheffield University Management School is a vibrant, internationally diverse community of around 230 academic and professional services colleagues.
 As a Russell Group School, our world-class research and ambition is at the heart of our endeavours, driving excellent, transformative education and positive societal impact.
 Through the distinctiveness of our graduates, excellence of our staff, intellectually rigorous research and extensive network of partners, we seek to shape socially responsible management practice and to make a difference to our communities around the world.

 We are among the global elite of business and management schools worldwide to hold Triple Crown accreditation from AACSB, AMBA and EQUIS, testament to our commitment to continuous improvement and excellence in education, research, student experience and engagement with our external partners, organisations, business and policy makers.

-We are home to over 3400 students, studying across the range of our exciting programmes at undergraduate, postgraduate, MBA and PhD level.
+We are home to around 2,200 students, studying across the range of our exciting programmes at undergraduate, postgraduate, MBA and PhD level.
 Our professional programme-level accreditations and dedicated employability hub prepare students for the changing world of work.
 Our students come from across the world and enjoy a global learning experience that fosters an international outlook.
 Close synergy between our research and teaching underpins our distinctive, transformative education that positively impacts our students, organisations and wider society.

 Our six subject groups provide vibrant, collegial intellectual environments to deliver excellence in research and education.
 Our thriving, ambitious research centres and clusters drive our world-class research and impact, promoting socially responsible work practices towards positive societal transformation and sustainable policy outcomes.
-We address local, national and global challenges, foster interdisciplinarity and extensive national and international collaborations with partners, organisations, policymakers and practitioners .
+We address local, national and global challenges, foster interdisciplinarity and extensive national and international collaborations with partners, organisations, policymakers and practitioners.
 Our vibrant, enabling and inclusive research environment advances cutting-edge knowledge around contemporary challenges towards a fairer, sustainable future.

 Management School scholars make significant contributions to collaborative, interdisciplinary research agendas addressing global societal challenges within the thriving Faculty of Social Sciences and wider University communities.